Asbury Park, New Jersey: In popular culture

 Palace Amusements and the Tillie mural have featured in numerous works of popular culture.
 Additional works reference Asbury Park, specifically.

-For example, in the song "At Long Last Love" (1938), originally written by Cole Porter for the musical You Never Know (1938), Frank Sinatra sings "Is it Granada I see, or only Asbury Park?"
+In the song "At Long Last Love" (1938), originally written by Cole Porter for the musical You Never Know (1938), Frank Sinatra sings "Is it Granada I see, or only Asbury Park?"

-Bruce Springsteen named his first album "Greetings From Asbury Park, N.J." in 1973 and described his early life there.
-The artist has also dedicated many songs to Asbury Park such as "4th of July, Asbury Park (Sandy)" and "My City of Ruins" on his 2002 album, "The Rising".
+Bruce Springsteen named his first album "Greetings from Asbury Park, N.J." in 1973 and described his early life there.
+The artist has also dedicated many songs to Asbury Park such as "4th of July, Asbury Park (Sandy)" and "My City of Ruins" on his 2002 album, The Rising.

 The group mewithoutYou references Asbury Park several times on their album Ten Stories (2012).
 The song "Bear's Vision of St. Agnes" mentions "that tattered rag shop back in Asbury Park", and the song "Fox's Dream of the Log Flume" mentions the pier and sand dunes.

 Asbury Park was used for the location filming of the crime drama City by the Sea (2002), starring Robert De Niro, James Franco and Frances McDormand, which was nominally set in Long Beach, New York, where no filming actually took place, according to a disclaimer that was included as part of the closing credits.
 The film features scenes set on a shabby, dilapidated boardwalk and in a ruined/abandoned casino/arcade building.
 Residents of both places objected to the way their cities were depicted.
 Asbury Park appears at the start of the 1999 film Dogma.

 The 2006 horror film Dark Ride is set in Asbury Park.

 The Season 2 finale of The Sopranos, "Funhouse", originally aired in April 2000, includes several discrete dream sequences dreamed by Tony that take place on the Asbury Park Boardwalk, including Madame Marie's as well as Tony and Pauly playing cards at a table in the empty hall of the Convention Center.
 The episode's title alludes to the Palace, which is also shown.

 In a 1955 episode of The Honeymooners ("Better Living Though TV"), Alice Kramden ridicules husband Ralph Kramden's seemingly never-ending parade of failed get-rich-quick schemes, including his investment in "the uranium field in Asbury Park".

+Asbury Park is the setting of the Nickelodeon series Erin & Aaron.

+Routine Maintenance, a concept album and the second from the musical act Aaron West and the Roaring Twenties, features the titular character working as a painter in Asbury Park.